Originally written in December of 2013 [updated November of 2021]…

 - or it is re-used…

-- it is painted with industrial Lead paint
+- it is painted with industrial Lead-based paint

-- it integrates many Leaded brass components (often in contact with or in close proximity to the food)
+- it integrates many Leaded brass components (often in contact with or in close proximity to the food), brass which can also contain Cadmium, Antimony, Arsenic and other toxic metals

 … and all this (usually) is pitched/spun by marketing departments and sales teams as something positive – with the related messaging including emotionally-alluring narratives that this legacy (toxic) equipment and workflow is somehow beneficial – contributing to the positive “sustainable” qualities of that particular farm.

-Don’t get me wrong – in general, I am very pro-sustainability (I started working with pioneers in the sustainability movement on various projects back in 1991/1992, before it was an overused phrase appearing in ad copy for almost anything that can be sold), however when it comes to food processing it’s just a fact: older equipment is more likely to have components made of Lead or Leaded brass or painted with high-Lead paint (which is not outlawed in many of these countries where cocoa is grown.)
+Don’t get me wrong – in general, I am very pro-sustainability (I started working with pioneers in the sustainability movement on various projects back in 1991/1992, before it was an overused phrase appearing in ad copy for almost anything that can be sold), however when it comes to food processing it’s just a fact: older equipment is more likely to have components made of Lead or Leaded brass or painted with high-Lead or high-Cadmium content paint or with Cadmium plating (which is not outlawed in many of these countries where cocoa is grown.)

 Why do they use Leaded brass in these machines?